hadi1994shokati/hadi1994shokati.github.io/_projects/4_project.md

   }
 </style>

 This project develops efficient deep learning models for rapid flood mapping from aerial imagery, enabling quick identification of flood-affected areas for emergency response and damage assessment.
-Preprint in **EGUsphere** (2025).

 {% cite shokati2025floodmapping %}